The Training Grounds- 1830 Legends Trail

 16. In the event the referee or linesmen are missing from the field, report immediately to your Field Marshall.
 In the event the linesmen are not available, each team is required to provide a “club linesman”.

 17. If a game has played one full half but is stopped short of full time, other than acts on the part of one of the teams, the game shall be considered complete.
 Full length games, if tied will be determined by the tiebreaker procedure.

-18. In the event of inclement weather, format for tournament play and/or completion of the tournament will be determined by the Tournament Director.
+18. In the event of inclement weather, format for tournament play and/or completion of the tournament may be modified and will be determined by the Tournament Director.